Bakhtawar95/Dockerize-ML-Flask-App/README.md

 # dockerize-ml-model
 Dockerize and deploy a Machine Learning model and serve as a REST API using Flask

+# About Docker
+Docker is a containerization tool that helps applications to run in an isolated environment.
+To deploy a model in a host system or multiple systems, we need to install the required packages and dependencies in every system.
+To avoid this installation process, we define all dependecies in one DockerFile() and execute it to create a Docker Image.
+This image can be used in any system to build the project without requiring any

+A container doesn't have its own OS, but shares host's kernel.
+That's why it can load in seconds, boots faster and needs less resources compared to VM.

+# Project Overview
+This project starts by training different machine learning models on our [dataset]().
+Then MLflow chooses the best model out of these and saves it.
+This best model is then wrapped in a user interactive Flask web application.
+Then a docker image is created containing everything needed to run the application: the application code, libraries, tools, dependencies and other files.
+This image can be used to run the application anywhere
 ## Prerequisites
  To build this project on your machine, you must have
  - [Docker Engine](https://docs.docker.com/desktop/install/windows-install/) running